-3. An advertising cost in excess of 0.5 percent of the private school's actual allowable costs not including advertising;
+3. An advertising cost in excess of 0.5 percent of the private school's for students with disabilities actual allowable costs not including advertising;

 4. Any cost associated with lobbying including salaries and fringe benefits i.
 The outcome(s) of any Federal, State, or local referendum, initiative or similar activity; or ii.
 The introduction of Federal legislation, State legislation or State rulemaking, or the enactment or modification of any Federal legislation, State legislation or State rulemaking.